Lung Cancer Tumor

 You will need to seek medical treatment to shrink the tumor or have it surgically removed, though.
 Without treatment, the tumor may continue to grow and ultimately cause your prognosis to worsen.

-Get Help for Lung Cancer Tumors
+Get Help for a Lung Cancer Tumor

 It may even be possible to live the rest of your life without lung cancer, depending on how small the tumor is when you’re diagnosed and how your body responds to treatments.
-Keep in mind that there are treatments available for all lung cancer stages to help you live as long as possible.

 FAQs About Lung Cancer Tumors

-Yes.
 Though there’s not an official cure for lung cancer, doctors may say you’re ‘cured’ if they can remove the cancer tumors from your body.
-After that point, you may need regular follow-up visits to make sure the cancer doesn’t come back.

-For example, the ALA found that 56% of patients live for 5 years if they’re diagnosed before cancer spreads outside the lung.
+For example, the ALA found that 56% of patients live for 5 years if they’re diagnosed before cancer spreads past the lung.
 In contrast, only 5% of patients with metastatic lung cancer are still alive 5 years later.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.